-Be aware that some companies selling brainwave entrainment audios give the impression that they involve neurofeedback.
+Be aware that some companies selling binaural beats brainwave entrainment audios give the impression that they involve neurofeedback.

-Listening to brainwave entrainment audio files can alter your brainwave state, but it is a one-way street.
-There is no feedback involved.
+Listening to these audio files can alter your brainwave state, but it is a one-way street since there is no feedback involved.

 Benefits of Personal Neurofeedback Devices

 There are two big drawbacks to professional neurofeedback therapy — it’s expensive and time-consuming.

 Depending on your goals, you may need 10, 20, or possibly up to 50 sessions.

 A course of treatment can easily run thousands of dollars.

 And unless you have a serious medical condition, neurofeedback therapy will not be covered by insurance (and it may not be covered even then).